givensuman/colorblind-theme/README.md

 ### Contributing

 Contributions are welcome!
-If you're interested in improving the Colorblind Theme, please visit the [Github repo](https://github.com/givensuman/colorblind-theme).
+If you're interested in improving Colorblind Theme, please visit the [Github repo](https://github.com/givensuman/colorblind-theme).

 ### How It's Made